Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Introduction

-The CE$\nu$NS background imposes a fundamental limitation on DD experiments, which is often referred to as the ``neutrino floor".
+The CE$\nu$NS background imposes a fundamental limitation on DD experiments, which is often referred to as the ``neutrino floor"~\cite{Cowan:2010js, Billard, Billard:2011zj}.
 In the neutrino floor region, the expected neutrino background almost perfectly imitates the expected WIMP signal.
-For example, ${}^8$B solar neutrinos produce a recoil spectrum nearly identical to that of a $6$~GeV WIMP with a DM-nucleon cross section of $5\times 10^{-45}$~cm$^2$, while atmospheric neutrinos mimic a $100$~GeV WIMP with a DM-nucleon cross section of $2.5 \times 10^{-49}$~cm$^2$ (See Section~\ref{sec:Neutrinos}).
+For example, ${}^8$B solar neutrinos produce a recoil spectrum nearly identical to that of a $6$~GeV WIMP with a DM-nucleon cross section of $5\times 10^{-45}$~cm$^2$, while atmospheric neutrinos mimic a $100$~GeV WIMP with a DM-nucleon cross section of $2.5 \times 10^{-49}$~cm$^2$ (See Section~\ref{sec:Neutrinos})\footnote{ the analog neutrino fog for DM-electron scattering, the reader can look at Refs.~\cite{Carew:2023qrj,Essig:2018tss}, while for Migdal effect, please see Refs.~\cite{Maity:2024hzb,Herrera:2023xun}}.
 However, the neutrino floor does not represent a hard ``floor", but rather a limit that can change depending on the target material and the DM parameters.
 That is why the term ``neutrino fog"~\cite{O_Hare_2021} is more appropriate, since the limit is not an absolute barrier, but rather a transitional region where identifying a recoil as a DM signal becomes ambiguous due to the irreducible neutrino background.
 This ``neutrino fog" has been reached experimentally in recent years, first in 2024 by the PandaX-4T~\cite{PandaxSolar} and XENONnT~\cite{XenonntSolar} collaborations, who reported the first indications of ${}^8$B neutrinos at 2.64$\sigma$ and 2.73$\sigma$ significance, respectively.
 After these initial indications, the LZ experiment~\cite{LZSolar} succeeded in making a measurement with a statistical significance of 4.5$\sigma$ in late 2025.
+This recent CE$\nu$NS measurement in DD experiments makes more urgent to have a clear understanding of the neutrino fog shape and its robustness against different DM models.